fkie-cad/pcapFS/pcapfs-docker/README.md

 ```

 It is also possible to run another program and then execute all your work inside the docker environment without bind-mounted volumes.
-This is basically just an idea how to build a container that has all dependencies correctly builded for easy use.
+This is basically just an idea how to build a container that has all dependencies correctly built for easy use.